unlocomqx/addons-docs/docs/src/productdesigner/07-downloads.md

 ```

 If you get a permission error, try adding the `www-data` user to the `docker` group.

 ```shell
 sudo usermod -aG docker www-data
 ```

+### Using Chrome / Chromium

+If you can't install inkscape, you can install Chromium or Node.js or Docker and the module will use one of them to convert the
+SVG files to PDF.

 ### Using the remote converter (Paid API)